BUEC500C1/camera-app-primnp/readme.md

 **Step 6:  Store cloud data in the cloud and display as list on the phone**

+*Key takeaways*
+* At this point, I realized that expo would not support barcode and face detection of react-native-camera.
+So I decided to switch to develop with bare react native project.
+Set up are as follow: https://reactnative.dev/docs/environment-setup (follow the steps for React Native CLI Quickstart).
+* I decided to move forward with iOS development for react native as of now.
+Dependencies/library for android might be added later in the future.

 ### Click on the video below to view the demonstration of step 3,4,5,6.